-At 31 December 2020, 369,624 treasury shares were held, including 17,161 under the liquidity contract and 352,463 as part of the share buyback programme as approved by the Combined Shareholders' Meeting of 18 June 2020.
+At 31 December 2020, there were 369,624 treasury shares, including 17,161 under the liquidity contract and 352,463 as part of the share buyback programme as approved by the Combined Shareholders' Meeting of 18 June 2020.

-7.3 Share buyback programme
+Share buyback programme

-It should be noted that, pursuant to Article L.225-209 of the French Commercial Code, SYNERGIE has set up a share buyback programme.
+It should be noted that, pursuant to Article L.225-209 of the French commercial Code, SYNERGIE has set up a share buyback programme.

-At the Combined Shareholders' Meeting of 24 June 2021, a proposal will be submitted to renew, for a period of 18 months, the necessary powers granted to the Executive Board to purchase, on one or more occasions and at times that it deems appropriate, shares of the Company up to a limit yet to be determined.
+At the Combined Shareholders' Meeting of 24 June 2021, a proposal will be submitted to renew, for a period of 18 months, the necessary powers granted to the Executive Board to purchase, on one or more occasions and at times that it deems appropriate, shares of the Company up to a limit of 4% of the number of shares making up the share capital, i.e. 974,480 shares based on the current share capital.